-Examples of circumstances that would result in significant impacts are described under Existing plus Project Impact Analysis subsection.
-The following examples are some of the additional circumstances relevant to infrastructure projects, which may result in interference with accessibility.
-This is not an exhaustive list of circumstances, under which, potentially hazardous impacts would occur:
+Examples of circumstances that would result in significant impacts are described under Existing Plus Project Impact Analysis subsection.
+The following example is an additional circumstance relevant to infrastructure projects, which may interfere with accessibility.
+Accessibility impacts not listed below could occur under other circumstances: